 MyProtein have just released a new update in the formula and the new product is now called Mypre 2.0.
-It’s been designed to give you a boost of energy and focus to make sure that you’re feeling at your best at the gym or playing sports.
+It’s been designed to give you a boost to make sure that you’re feeling at your best at the gym or playing sports.

-Among other things, it contains caffeine and creatine to help get you firing on all cylinders during your training sessions.
+Among other things, it contains caffeine and creatine to help support you during periods of exercise.

 In this review article, we’re going to take a close look at Mypre to assess whether it’s a pre workout supplement you should consider taking.